UPPMAX/R-python-julia-matlab-HPC/docs/python/packages.rst

 Then the package ends up in ``~/.local/lib/python<version>/site-packages/`` .

-Note that python<version> is imitting the last number (bug fix), like 3.8 for python-3.8.7.
+Note that python<version> is omitting the last number (bug fix), like 3.8 for python-3.8.7.
 We HIGHLY recommend using a virtual environment during installation, since this makes it easier to install for different versions of Python.
 More information will follow later in this course (https://uppmax.github.io/HPC-python/isolated.html).